mbientlab/MetaWear-SDK-JavaScript/README.md

 $ sudo node -v
 v0.11.8-pre
 ```
 As you can see here, the sudo node version is not the same as the current user version.
 Here's a [workaround](https://stackoverflow.com/questions/21215059/cant-use-nvm-from-root-or-sudo).
+You can google-fu more about this topic.

 ### Installation